gerkenv/cpp/readme.md

-# hackerrank.com
-Solutions and tips </br>
+## Solutions and tips </br>
-All solutions are sorted by topics
+Solutions for hackerrank.com challenges are sorted by topics